Shreyasi2002/CS253_Project/README.md

 For Back-end Part,

-RESTful APIs are deployed on Heroku using Github and can be accessed anywhere worldwide.
+REST APIs are deployed on Heroku using Github and can be accessed anywhere worldwide.

 For the Front-end Part,